Green Resiliency Grants and the Green Innovation Grant Program

 Details and How to Apply

 EFC uses an online application.
 The grant application certification form that is available below must be downloaded, signed by the highest elected official or the authorized representative for the applicant, and submitted via the online application.
-Projects previously awarded a grant through the Green Innovation Grant Program are not eligible for GRG funding.

 • Safer, more resilient communities: Managing stormwater to mitigate flooding and better protect our homes and businesses.